JetBrains/kotlin-web-site/docs/topics/native/apple-privacy-manifest.md

 ![Required reasons warning](app-store-required-reasons-warning.png){width="700"}

-Apps dependent on third-party libraries and SDKs are affected by the API usage within these libraries, which may not be obvious.
+Your app may be using these APIs through dependencies on third-party libraries and SDKs, which may not be obvious.
 If you are reading this, Kotlin Multiplatform is probably one of the frameworks that uses APIs you're not aware of.

-On this page, we overview potential problems and things to do if you encounter them.
+On this page, we overview the problem and recommend an approach to deal with it.

-> This page describes the Kotlin team's current understanding of the issue.
-As more data and knowledge about
+> This page reflects the Kotlin team's current understanding of the issue.
-> the accepted approach and workarounds are accumulated, the page will be updated to reflect them.
+> As more data and knowledge about the accepted approach and workarounds are accumulated, the page will be updated to reflect them.
 >
-{type="note"}
+{type="tip"}

 ## The issue

 [As announced](https://developer.apple.com/news/?id=r1henawx),
 Apple requirements for App Store submissions are changing in the spring of 2024.
-Submitting apps that don't specify a reason for using a required reason API in their privacy manifest already results in warnings.
+You can already encounter warnings if you submit an app that doesn't specify a reason for using a required reason API in its privacy manifest.
 Starting May 1, 2024, such apps will not be accepted by App Store Connect at all.

 This is an automatic check, not manual moderation: the code of your app is analyzed, and you receive the list of issues in a corresponding email.